bnyce/apl-cms/README.md

 ## Getting Started ##

-The APL-CMS repository consists of a set of "recipes" that assembles and launches a functioning CMS web development environment configured and pre-populated with content similar to the Austin Public Library's website https://library.austintexas.gov
+The APL-CMS repository consists of a set of "recipes" that assemble and launch a functioning CMS web development environment configured and pre-populated with content similar to the Austin Public Library's website https://library.austintexas.gov

 The recipes require a modern computer capable of running DDEV, a container based local development environment
 * More about DDEV https://ddev.com/